mirkokurt/app-bricks-examples/examples/theremin/README.md

 ## Bricks Used

 - `web_ui`: Brick that provides the web interface and a WebSocket channel for real-time control of the theremin.
+- `wave_generator`: Brick that generates continuous audio waveforms and streams them to the USB speaker with smooth frequency and amplitude transitions.

 ## Hardware and Software Requirements